 Transaction definition

-/What is a Transaction?
+/What is a Transaction in Accounting?

 A transaction is a business event that has a monetary impact on an entity's financial statements, and is recorded as an entry in its accounting records.
 A larger business will have thousands of transactions, all of which must be recorded in its accounting system.
 The system is then used to summarize these transactions into a set of financial statements, which are produced following the end of each reporting period.